ChuchoDC/ConnectR/Installation_Dependencies.md

 - **pbapply**: For parallelized operations during the bootstrap process.

 ### **Dependencies Installation**
 Before using `ConnectR`, you need to install these packages if they are not already installed.
-You can install them using the following commands:
+You can install them using the following command:

 ```R
 install.packages(c("readxl", "dplyr", "ggplot2", "gridExtra", "scales", "pbapply"))
 ```

+---

 ## **Output Example**

 The `ConnectR` function returns a data frame with the calculated indices for each sheet in the input data.
 Here's an example of how the output might look: